Is my air conditioner making me sick with a cold?

 Air Conditioning Service In University City

 With the sweltering heat and humidity St. Louis experiences each summer, it is vital for you to have an air conditioning contractor you can trust.
-Classic Aire Care has been servicing the air conditioning and heating needs of Saint Louisans for nearly 100 years, and is happy to help you at any time.
+Classic Aire Care has been servicing the air conditioning and heating needs of St. Louis residents for nearly 100 years and is happy to help you at any time.
 If your AC is overdue on its service needs, then give us a call today.